Get

 Final Thoughts

-Cedarwood oil has been known to kill fleas and is one of the few essential oils that are safe to use around cats, if applied appropriately.
+Cedarwood oil has been known to kill fleas and is one of the few essential oils that are safe to use around cats, if properly diluted and applied appropriately.
 However, you still need to be careful when using it.
-Before using any product or oils on your pet, always speak with your vet first to ensure you’re using the oil in the safest way possible, or purchase some of the veterinary-approved products!
+Before using any product or oils around your pet, always speak with your vet first to ensure you’re using the oil in the safest way possible, or purchase some of the veterinary-approved products!
 Be mindful that there are a lot of commercial products out there, and not all of them are safe for your kitty.

-Featured Image Credit By: Madeleine Steinbach, Shutterstock
+Featured Image Credit: Madeleine Steinbach, Shutterstock

 How useful was this post?